uranus-aqua/TEA-calendar/README.md

 const dateFormat = new Intl.DateTimeFormat('fr-CA-u-ca-chinese', options);
 let output = dateFormat.format(date);
 //output in Chrome as well as in Firefox: "2/10/35".
-//In reality, the corresponding date should be "1/10/35".
+//In reality, the corresponding date is "1/10/35".
 ```